 What is Journaling 101?
 A blog for journalers, writers, and people who want to get in touch with the most fascinating person in the world – themselves!

-I have been journaling for over 40 years now and since the day I began I have been intrigued by the fact that I never run out of things to write about!
+I have been journaling for over 47 years now and since the day I began, I have been intrigued by the fact that I never run out of things to write about!
 I was sure that if this habit was so powerful for me, everyone else would want to journal too.
 So, I invited some friends into my living room and we began writing and sharing.
 Then I left my living room and began to share my love of journaling with larger audiences and groups.
-Many, many times people have come up to me and I can feel the excitement washing over them as they begin to journal and learn more about themselves and the world around them.
+Many, many times people have shared that he/she can feel the excitement washing over them as they begin to journal and learn more about themselves and the world around them.
 And I love to be part of that feeling!

 One of the biggest hurdles some people face as they begin journaling is that they start off like a rocket and then often forget to put journaling on their schedule.
 Journaling is not necessarily keeping a “diary” but it is also not writing chapter and verse either.
 I know some journalers who write intermittently and others who faithfully write daily.
 There is no “right” way.
 There is only your way.